 Covers the basic materials of music, musical forms, media, genres and musical periods.
 Emphasizes the development of tools for intelligent listening and appreciation.
-This course is one of the Statewide Guaranteed Transfer
+This course is one of the Statewide Guaranteed Transfer courses.
+GT-AH1

 Prerequisite: Demonstrated college readiness in English (CCD.edu/CollegeReady)